utilitywarehouse/system-manifests/metallb/README.md

 # MetalLB

 ### Layout
-- __upstream__: the original manifest provided in the [upstream](https://github.com/metallb/metallb) repo.
-- __cluster__: kustomization for cluster resources.
+- __cluster__: base for cluster resources.
-- __final-cluster__: rendered manifests for cluster resources.
-- __namespaced__: kustomization for namespaced resources.
+- __namespaced__: base for namespaced resources.
-- __final-namespaced__: rendered manifests for namespaced resources.

 ### Makefile
-- `make get-upstream`: gets the upstream manifest in a single file.
+- `make get-upstream`: gets the upstream manifest in a single file and tries to split in cluster and namespaced resources
-- `make build`: runs Kustomize builds for all the resources.
-- `make`: get-upstream + build.
-- `make build-cluster`: builds only cluster resources.
-- `make build-namespaced`: builds only namespaced resources.

 ### Notes
 We run MetalLB Speakers on kube masters slightly differently.
-For that reason we have to add an extra [manifest](namespaced/ds-master-speaker.yaml) file.
-We __must__ follow any changes in the DaemonSet from upstream.
+Because we rely on BGP configuration for MetalLB and all nodes have equal weights, we want a separate masters deployment to avoid routing all services traffic through master nodes.
+This will happen because BGP multipathing on equal cost peers will prefer configuring paths for lower IP addresses, which our masters have compared to workers.
+Our Makefile target will try to create a separate manifest for master-speaker, which we can later patch.